Azure/Avere/src/go/cmd/edasim/README.md

 ## Event Hub Preparation

  1. use the portal or cloud shell to create an "Event Hubs Namespace" Resource with Pricing Tier "Standard" resource in the same region as the vFXT.
 For this example, we created `edasimeventhub`
- 1. once created, browse to the "Event Hubs Namespace" in the portal and click "+Event Hub" to add an event hub keeping the defaults of 2 partition counts and 1 day message retention.
-For this example, we created event hub `edasim`
  1. once created, browse to "Shared Access Policies", click on "RootManageSharedAccessKey" and copy the primary key
  1. next you will need to set your environment variables with everything you just created: